How to use the man pages on Linux

 See Also – specifies related commands and where they are in the man pages.
 Sometimes this section will also suggest other places to find further help on the topic.

-The bottom of the will typically list what package the page is associated with, the date the page was written and (as at the top) the name and section of the page.
+The bottom of the page will typically list what package the page is associated with, the date the page was written and the name and section of the page.

 Under the hood,